justintmoore/active-directiory-onpremise/README.md

 ## Program Walkthrough
 <p align="center">
-    Objective: Lay out the Active Directory architecture.
-We are going to set up a virtual network within Azure, and use Windows Server 2022 VM to create a AD Domain Controller.
-We will then set up a Windows 10 VM as a client device, and join it to the domain.
-Once that foundation is setup, we will create users using powershell, as well as configure, and manage Group Policy to manage accounts.
+    Objective: Lay out the foundation for our Active Directory architecture .
+We are going to set up a virtual network within Azure, create a Windows 10 VM for our client, and use Windows Server 2022 VM to use as our future AD Domain Controller.
+Once that foundation is setup, our later labs will install and configure Active Directory, join our client VM to the domain, we will create users using powershell, as well as configure, and manage Group Policy to manage accounts.
 We may add more to this, stick around and see!
 </p>
 <br>